 Material Properties and Instrumentation

 Specimens were cast from two different batches of concrete which had the same mix composition (see Table 1), but were prepared at different times.
 The compressive strength, splitting tensile strength and the modulus of elasticity of each batch of concrete were determined in the laboratory by testing 150 x 300 mm cylinders at the age of 28 days.
 All the specimens were moist cured inside a curing room (99% relative humidity).
 Batch 1 concrete had a compressive strength of 40 MPa and a splitting tensile strength of 2.7 MPa, while the batch 2 concrete had a compressive strength of 46.4 MPa and a splitting tensile strength of 3.2 MPa.
+As each batch was used to cast a comparative set of panels, the difference in physical strengths between the two batches did not affect the analysis of the panel results; rather, as it was the cracking pattern being investigated these differences provided further evidence for this review (see Section x.x).
 In order to monitor the strain in the steel reinforcement bars, electrical resistance strain (ERS) gauges were installed on two bars in each direction.
 DEMEC studs were installed on the concrete surface and strains in the concrete were recorded during the test using the DEMEC gauge.

 Table 1.
 Composition of the concrete mix